willayy/SNNPy/README.md

 #### This project was developed and tested using:

-- OS: Microsoft Windows 11 Home
+- OS: Microsoft Windows 11
 - OS Version: 10.0.22621
 - Compiler: GCC
 - Compiler Version: 13.10.0